Cwantic/Documentation/Review/Structure.md

 ![Image](../Images/SReview13.jpg)

-The beam elements are colorized in there corresponding section's color.
+The beam elements are colorized in the color of their corresponding section.

 ![Image](../Images/SReview14.jpg)